-As of the date of these financial statements, the Company has 50,462,402 common shares issued and outstanding which will be reduced to 5,046,240 common shares on a post-consolidation basis.
+On April 30, 2018, the Company issued 2,548,000 common shares at \$0.05 per share to settle total indebtedness of \$127,400.
+As of the date of these financial statements, the Company has 53,010,402 common shares issued and outstanding which will be reduced to 5,301,040 common shares on a post-consolidation basis.

 Pursuant to the terms of the agreement, the Company has agreed to issue three post-consolidation common shares in exchange for each Kore share, resulting in the shareholders of Kore being issued a total of 56,121,606 common shares (on a post-consolidation basis).
 The exchange ratio was determined on the basis of this number of shares outstanding at closing.
-However, prior to the closing, the Company intends to issue shares in settlement of certain outstanding liabilities.
-If the actual number of outstanding shares immediately prior to the effective time (including any common shares issued in connection with the debt settlement) is greater than such amount, then the exchange ratio will be adjusted to ensure that, immediately following the closing, the former Kore shareholders will hold no less than 91.8% of the total number of issued and outstanding shares (prior to giving effect to the private placement (as defined below)).
-The transaction is subject to various closing conditions, including the receipt of approval of the TSX Venture Exchange.
+If the actual number of outstanding shares immediately prior to the effective time is greater than such amount, then the exchange ratio will be adjusted to ensure that, immediately following the closing, the former Kore shareholders will hold no less than 91.8% of the total number of issued and outstanding shares (prior to giving effect to the private placement (as defined below)).
+The transaction is subject to various closing conditions, including the final receipt of approval of the TSX Venture Exchange.